 Place a frying pan over medium low heat.
-Grease the bottom with non-stick cooking spray.
+Grease the bottom with butter or nonstick cooking spray.

 Ladle the batter into the pan.
 Make each pancake a maximum of 2-3 inches in diameter.

-After 1-2 minutes, air bubbles should start to appear in the batter.
+After 1-2 minutes, air bubbles should appear in the batter.
 Use the spatula to flip the pancakes over.